-Law applicable to charities in Scotland requires the Trustees to prepare accounts for each financial year which give a true and fair view of the charity's financial activities during the year and of its financial position at the end of the year.
-In preparing the accounts the Trustees should follow best practice and:
+Law applicable to charities in Scotland requires the Trustees to prepare financial statements for each financial year which give a true and fair view of the charity's financial activities during the year and of its financial position at the end of the year.
+In preparing the financial statements the Trustees should follow best practice and:

-- select suitable accounting policies and apply them consistently; - make judgements and estimates which are reasonable and prudent; - prepare the accounts on the going concern basis unless it is inappropriate to presume that the Project will continue to operate.
+- select suitable accounting policies and apply them consistently; - make judgements and estimates which are reasonable and prudent; - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the charity will continue to operate.

-The Trustees are responsible for keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of the charity and to enable them to ensure that the accounts, which they are responsible for preparing, comply with the Charities and Trustee Investment (Scotland) Act 2005, the Charities Accounts (Scotland) Regulations 2006 and the charity's founding deed.
+The Trustees are responsible for keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of the charity and to enable them to ensure that the financial statements, which they are responsible for preparing, comply with the Charities and Trustee Investment (Scotland) Act 2005, the Charities Accounts (Scotland) Regulations 2006 and the charity's founding deed.